***NYC and Washington DC embassy currently do not offer expedited processing for document authentication. Standard processing is 5-7 business days.

 The Chinese Embassy and Consulates authenticate documents that are executed in the United States and will be used in China.
 Types of documents include: birth/death certificates, power of attorney, marriage certificates, diplomas, adoption papers, Single Status Affidavit, business licenses, etc. Document authentication is also called legalization or certification.
-It is a multi-level, multi-step process.
+It is a multi-level, multi-step process to get authenticated documents.
 To understand why it works the way it does, please click here to learn more.
+Read below to learn how to take advantage of our convenient document authentication services.

 All non-government issued documents must be notarized by a local notary public, including power of attorney, adoption papers, single status affidavit, etc. For government issued documents, such as birth/death certificate, marriage certificate, business license, go to Step 2.